MicrosoftDocs/win32/desktop-src/Msi/searching-for-a-directory-and-a-file-in-the-directory.md

-﻿---
+---
-Description: 'During a Windows Installer installation, the installer can search for a directory and a file in that directory.' ms.assetid: 'ddf624f9-6f85-4ef6-8dfc-8635a25915d0'
+Description: During a Windows Installer installation, the installer can search for a directory and a file in that directory. ms.assetid: ddf624f9-6f85-4ef6-8dfc-8635a25915d0
-title: Searching for a Directory and a File in the Directory
+title: Searching for a Directory and a File in the Directory ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Searching for a Directory and a File in the Directory